bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-That gets that one into the correct place.
-The other one, the first one, this one here, I&apos;m sorry this one here first can actually copy this whole thing because we are going to remove it, we can come down here and we can add that in here.
+<p>That gets that one into the correct place.
+The other one, the first
+one, this one here, I&apos;m sorry this one here first can actually copy this whole thing because we are going to remove it, we can come down here and we can add that in here.
 But instead of moving it to
 <b>leftPosition</b>, it&apos;s going to be moved to <b>imageWidth</b> which is the width of
-that image.
+that image.</p>

-So we&apos;re going to need a px on there, <b>imageWidth</b> let&apos;s do our tick marks And then I can do &dollar;{ <b>imageWidth</b>} px like so.
+<p>So we&apos;re going to need a px on there, <b>imageWidth</b> let&apos;s do our tick
+marks And then I can do &dollar;{ <b>imageWidth</b>} px like so.
 I believe is that what I had over here.
-I have plus px I&apos;m adding it on there, you can do it either way with the template literally you could add the px In there like that.
+I have plus px I&apos;m adding it on there, you can do it either way with the template literally you could add the px In there like that.</p>

-And then we are doing it over 700 milliseconds easeInQuad and then we&apos;ve got a callback function again to remove that first one from the list.
+<p>And then we are doing it over 700 milliseconds easeInQuad and then
+we&apos;ve got a callback function again to remove that first one from the list.
 Let&apos;s see if it works.
 I&apos;m going to save this, come back here, refresh it, we know the next one works but does the previous one work?
 There&apos;s our first slide and boom it works.
-There&apos;s our 5th, 4th, third, second first and once again we can go around that way.
+There&apos;s our 5th, 4th, third, second first and once again we can go around that way.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 358. console inspect, imagewidth (214) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">